TomaszBryndza/urban_observatory_project/data_artefacts/README.md

   - `2024-3600-Sound.csv`
   - `2024-3600-Walking.csv`

-- All eight files shared the same header and were concatenated into `combined.csv`.
+- All eight files shared the same header and were concatenated into two files (due to gihub file size limits)`.

 Columns (header)
 ----------------